mkawick/ImperialMessengers/ImperialMessengers/ReadMe.txt

 ========================================================================

 This is a simple app once I did the cleanup.
-The hardest part is the text reading algorithm which has a lot of error checking and had to go through extensivetesting, which I am sure that I still missed a few bugs (you always do).
+The hardest part is the text reading algorithm which has a lot of error checking and had to go through extensive testing, which I am sure that I still missed a few bugs (you always do).

 The algorithm is a simple dyksra and tracks the shortest distance from the origin, node 0,